Monument Terminology

 Nosing

-Used it two ways: On monuments, it refers to any cut or additional stone projecting out beyond the surface line.
-On slant markers, it can refer to either the top or front.
+The term has two uses: in monuments, it describes any cut or added stone that extends beyond the main surface; in slant markers, it can refer to either the upper or front-facing section.

 Obelisk